0cjs/sedoc/app/mise.md

     regardless of any other versions installed.
   - `mise install python@latest`: Install latest version of all released versions of the tool.
 (Does not include pre-releases, betas, etc.)
+  - The `--dry-run-code` option returns 1 if it would install, 0 if the requested version is already installed.
 * `mise upgrade`: Upgrades to "free" part of version number.
 E.g., `mise upgrade` will not upgrade Python 3.14.0 to 3.14.5, but upgrading `python@3.14` will.
 On upgrade, the older version is removed.